Ridder, breakthrough Bearcats stall in 27-6 loss to Alabama - WHIZ News

 Cincinnati averaged 2.8 yards per play while falling behind 17-3 at halftime.
 Alabama had 302 yards at halftime when the Bearcats came in allowing 305 per game.

-Fifth-year Alabama senior Brian Robinson Jr. had his first career 200-yard game, finishing with 204 yards as the Crimson Tide had a season-high 301 yards on the ground.
+Fifth-year Alabama senior Brian Robinson Jr. had his first career 200-yard game, finishing with 204 of the Crimson Tide’s season-high 301 yards on the ground.

+“I think we absolutely belonged in this game,” linebacker Joel Dublanko said.
+“But at the end of the day, we just didn’t execute like we have all season.”

+While the Bearcats were never really a threat to win, they didn’t let Alabama embarrass them amid the debate over whether non-Power Five teams belong in the playoff.

 Cincinnati’s best chance to get in the end zone came on its first possession, when Alec Pierce was open at the goal line on a first-down pass from the Alabama 9 but linebacker Henry To’oTo’o knocked it down at the line of scrimmage.

 The Bearcats settled for the first of two field goals — their only scoring — before three consecutive three-and-outs.
-The second drive to a field goal started the second half, and the next good scoring chance stalled inside the Alabama 25 when Ridder was sacked on fourth down.
+The second drive to a field goal started the second half, and the next good scoring chance stalled on downs inside the Alabama 25 on one of six sacks of Ridder.

 With the game out of reach late in the fourth quarter, the Bearcats failed again on fourth down.
 Ridder’s pass was incomplete as he finished 17 of 32 for 144 yards for his first sub-100 rating of the season (90.9).